tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 # ACK Message {#ack-msg}

-The ACK message is used by an endpoint to indicate handshake-containing the TLS records it has received from the other side.
+The ACK message is used by an endpoint to indicate which handshake records it has received and processed from the other side.
 ACK is not a handshake message but is rather a separate content type, with code point TBD (proposed, 25).
 This avoids having ACK being added to the handshake transcript.
 Note that ACKs can still be